TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 - Bug Fix Effectiveness = (0.4 + 1.6) / 1 = 2.0

-But because the maintainer don't have to ask us more questoins and we don't have to reply them, we **also increased change to get bug fixed by ~100 %**.
+But because the maintainer doesn't have to ask us more questions and doesn't have to reply to them, we **also increased the chance to get a bug fixed by ~100 %**.

 <br>

-There is one more step that we found to be the most effective. **It usually requires only 1 comment from report and 1 reply from the maintainer**.
+There is one more step that we found to be the most effective. **It usually requires only one comment from the report and one reply from the maintainer**.
 Well, if you count closing the issue with pull-request as a comment.

 How can we do it better?
-Don't worry, it's not about learning project tests conventions and sending a failing pull-request.
+Don't worry; it's not about learning project test conventions and sending a failing pull-request.

 ## Level 4: "I did exactly this, then this happened" report

 Let's look at the **narrow scoping**.
-What we can read from this report?
+What can we read from this report?

 *I tried to run Rector on my project with this `rector.php`* *I used `vendor/bin/rector process p src`*

-- There is 1-INF rules and settings in `rector.php` and 1-INF files in `/src` directory.
+- There are 1-INF rules and settings in `rector.php` and 1-INF files in the `/src` directory.
 - One of rule and one of rile is causing a bug.

 The question is: **what rule and what file is causing this bug?**

-We need to narrow the scope of INF * INF, to 1 * 1.
+We need to narrow the scope of INF * INF to 1 * 1.
 How can we do it?

 ### Half-Half Cutting

-This technique can be applied to services, to PHPStan rule, to Rector rules, to coding standard, to registered event subscribers... to anything.
-Similar algorithm is used to sort files in an array.
+This technique can be applied to services, to PHPStan rule, to Rector rules, to a coding standard, to registered event subscribers... to anything.
+A similar algorithm is used to sort files in an array.

 The idea is comment out half of the configuration, run the tool and see if the bug still remains: